Upgrade

 - "Major" upgrades is when you move to a new major version.
 Example: 7.4.2 > 8.0.0

-The versioning scheme used in Butler is described here.
+The versioning scheme used in Butler is described in the about section (coming soon).

 You should always upgrade to the latest available version.